 • Pregnancy – since the amount of blood in the body increases during pregnancy, it may cause the veins to enlarge.
 In addition, the growing uterus puts extra pressure on the veins.

-• Hormonal changes – during puberty and menopause or if a woman is taking birth control pills or undergoing hormone replacement therapy, there is a higher risk of developing varicose veins.
+• Hormonal changes – during puberty and menopause or if a woman is taking birth control pills or undergoing hormone replacement therapy, there is a higher risk of developing spider veins.

 • Lack of exercise – people who sit or stand for hours are at higher risk.
 Since the veins have to work harder for people who stand for hours and for people who sit for hours, the circulation may slow.